mlab817/ridemap-mobile/README.md

 ```console
 eas build
 ```

+You can control the build configuration by editing the `eas.json` file.
+Open this [link](https://docs.expo.dev/build/eas-json/) for more information

 Follow the on-screen instructions.
 You will find the android/ios bundles in your Expo account under Build menu, e.g. https://expo.dev/accounts/{accountName}/projects/ridemap-counter/builds.
 You may also integrate submission to Play Store and App Store.